Pension for orphans and war widow(er)s

 - receiving the Extreme Disablement Adjustment, or

-- receiving a disability pension at the Special Rate (including a veteran who was in receipt of a Special Rate disability pension for blindness in both eyes), or
+- receiving a Disability Compensation Payment at the Special Rate (including a veteran who was in receipt of a Special Rate Disability Compensation Payment for blindness in both eyes), or

-- receiving a disability pension at the Intermediate Rate, or
+- receiving a Disability Compensation Payment at the Intermediate Rate, or

-- receiving a disability pension at the Temporary Special Rate, or
+- receiving a Disability Compensation Payment at the Temporary Special Rate, or

-- receiving a disability pension at an increased rate for a condition specified in any of items 1 to 8 of subsection 27(1) of the VEA (these items relate to double amputees who may also be blind in one eye).
+- receiving a Disability Compensation Payment at an increased rate for a condition specified in any of items 1 to 8 of subsection 27(1) of the VEA (these items relate to double amputees who may also be blind in one eye).

 In all other cases a claim needs to be lodged with the Department before any pension is granted.